-The Governmental Accounting Standards Board issued GASB Statement 101, Compensated Absences.
+Following is a summary of the accounting standards adopted by the Governmental Accounting Standards Board (GASB) that are scheduled to be implemented in the future that may affect the School Board's financial report: The Governmental Accounting Standards Board issued GASB Statement 101, Compensated Absences.
 This Statement requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
 A liability should be recognized for leave that has not been used if (a) the leave is attributable to services already rendered, (b) the leave accumulates, and (c) the leave is more likely than not to be used for time off or otherwise paid in cash or settled through noncash means.
 The unified recognition and measurement model in this Statement will result in a liability for compensated absences that more appropriately reflects when a government incurs an obligation.
 In addition, the model can be applied consistently to any type of compensated absence and will eliminate potential comparability issues between governments that offer different types of leave.
 The School Board will include the requirements of this standard, as applicable, in its June 30, 2025 financial statement.
-The effect of this standard or its applicability to the School Board are unknown at this time.
+The effect of this standard or its applicability to the School Board is unknown at this time.